 Once you have that information, simply bag up your treats with the Feed Lab requirements (some ask for 2 ounces worth some ask for more) Do not send them your recipes, etc... but do "Name" your dog treat.
 For example "Peanut Butter Dog Treats" or "Decorated Peanut Butter Dog Treats" This way you will know which Analysis goes with which treat when you receive it back.

-#3 Register with your Dept of Ag
+Register with your Department of Agriculture

 Now you can design your labels, add the Guaranteed Analysis that you receive from the Feed Lab and submit the label(s) to your State Department of Agriculture.
 Remember, you do not need to send them your recipe or treats.
 AND... remember, they are there to help you, do not be afraid to ask them questions or to change something on your label that they request.
 The best part?
 If you never change your dog treat recipe... you only need to do these 3 steps once then you can just bake and sell. ;)